Please note

 Monitrice Services

-Then when you're in labor, a monitrice comes to your home to support you and monitor the wellbeing of you and your baby, checking vitals and baby's heart rate.
+Then when you're in labor, a monitrice comes to your home to support you in various ways and monitor the wellbeing of you and your baby, checking your vitals and baby's heart rate.
 If desired, a cervical exam can also be used as one tool to help determine your labor progress.
-Then, when it's time to head to the hospital, a midwife will accompany you and act as a doula during the rest of your labor and birth.
+Then, when it's time, you'll head to the hospital to birth your baby, where you can stay in contact with the monitrice.
 We'll also have a postpartum visit together.

 The goals of working with a monitrice are usually to have extra assurance during early labor and/or to stay home as long as possible during this time to help avoid unnecessary interventions at the hospital.
 This is often ideal for someone who is birthing for the first time or someone planning for a vaginal birth after a cesarean (VBAC).